beetbox/beets/docs/plugins/ipfs.rst

 Installation
 ------------

-This plugin requires `go-ipfs`_ running as a dameon and that the ipfs command is in the users $PATH.
+This plugin requires `go-ipfs`_ running as a daemon and that the ipfs command is in the users $PATH.

 .. _go-ipfs: https://github.com/ipfs/go-ipfs